mgedmin/gitlab-trace/README.rst

       -b NAME, --branch NAME, --ref NAME
                             show the last pipeline of this git branch (default: the currently checked out branch)
+      --print-url, --print-uri
+                            print URL to job page on GitLab instead of printing job's log
       -a, --artifacts       download build artifacts